Gardendale Divorce Attorney & Gardendale Divorce Lawyers

 To begin the uncontested divorce process in Gardendale, you would usually fill out the questionnaire online or by mail.
 After you have paid the attorney fees and we receive the questionnaire, then we will prepare the documents and send them to you.
 Once we get the documents back properly signed and notarized with the filing fee then we file the case.
 It usually takes about thirty days or more to receive the official divorce decree.
 In almost all counties now, the Court usually enters the decrees electronically.

-If you live in Gardendale, Birmingham, Calera, Helena, Chelsea, Columbiana, Hoover, Leeds, Montevallo, Pelham, Vestavia Hills, Wilsonville, or Harpersville then your divorce may be filed in the Circuit Court of Shelby County or Jefferson County.
+If you need a divorce attorney in Pleasant Grove, Gardendale, Birmingham, Calera, Helena, Chelsea, Columbiana, Hoover, Leeds, Montevallo, Pelham, Vestavia Hills, Wilsonville, or Harpersville then your divorce may be filed in the Circuit Court of Shelby County or Jefferson County.
 If you are in Gardendale or the surrounding areas of Jefferson County and want a quick and easy divorce, then give our local divorce lawyer a call today for more information.

 Contested Divorce in Gardendale